-We have adopted a code of conduct and ethics that applies to all of our employees, including our chief executive officer, chief financial officer and chief accounting officer.
-The code of conduct and ethics is available on our website at www.togrp.com.
-We intend to publicly disclose any amendment to and any waiver of the Code of Conduct and Ethics on our website.
+We have adopted a Corporate Code of Conduct and Ethics that applies to all of our employees, including our chief executive officer, chief financial officer and chief accounting officer.
+The Corporate Code of Conduct and Ethics is available on our website at www.togrp.com.
+We intend to publicly disclose any amendment to and any waiver of the Corporate Code of Conduct and Ethics on our website.